getsentry/rfcs/text/0010-exception-types.md

 As soon as the `process_terminated` flag is present the bavior is as follows:

 - `handled = true` and `process_terminated = true`: Software was gracefully shut down after an handled exception
-- `handled = true` and `process_terminated = false`: Exception is not handled by the user but didn't cause the software to terminate.
+- `handled = false` and `process_terminated = false`: Exception is not handled by the user but didn't cause the software to terminate.
 Same as `unhandled` in the list above
 - `handled = false` and `process_terminated = true`: Software terminated after an unhandled exception.
 Same as `process termination` in the list above
 - `handled = true` and `process_terminated = false`: Exception was reported via `Sentry.capture*()` method.
 Same as `handled` in the list above.